 Job searching in a tough economic climate can seem like an impossible feat.
-However, even though it can be an uphill battle, the achievement of a fulfilling career will make the victory that much sweeter.
+Even though it can be an uphill battle, the achievement of a fulfilling career will make the victory much sweeter.
 The key is to keep an open mind and stay optimistic during your job search—and be fully prepared for the long haul.

 There could be many reasons as to why you aren’t landing job interviews or job offers.